specify/discourse-buttons/README.md

 # discourse-buttons
-Theme component for buttons on Discourse
+Theme component for Specify 7-like buttons and icons on Discourse